ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_vm_attributes.rst

 file (vim.vm.FileLayoutEx.FileInfo, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Information about all the files that constitute the virtual machine including configuration files, disks, swap file, suspend file, log files, core files, memory file etc.
+    Information about all the files that constitute the virtual machine including configuration files, disks, swap file, suspend file, log files, core files, memory file and so on.

 disk (vim.vm.FileLayoutEx.DiskLayout, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^